Anette Isaacs shares her inspiration for let´s talk about Germany!:

 The trip I made in a navy blue rental car in February of 1999 changed me!
 Seeing Bamberg and a couple of days later the great classical town of Weimar, home to Goethe and Schiller, reminded me of how lucky I was to be able to professionally explore my country and to appreciate and take in its beauty!
 Deutschland ist schön!
 Now I knew what the man in the radio meant!

 Twenty years later I can honestly call myself a Germany Expert!
-I have traveled my country from the north to the south, the east to the west, I have studied its history, explored its culture, participated in its society, learned to love it, and-- since relocating to the USA 13 years ago--realized that I miss it.
+I have traveled my country from the north to the south, the east to the west, I have studied its history, explored its culture, participated in its society, learned to love it, and-- since relocating to the USA almost 15 years ago--realized that I miss it.

 In a way there is no place like home and I always enjoy coming back to my geographical roots.